openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/service.rst

    :@id: https://openminds.om-i.org/instances/service/Multi-Image-OSd
    :@type: https://openminds.om-i.org/types/Service
    :definition: Web application for viewing of series of high-resolution 2D images.
    :description: Multi-Image-OSd allows the viewing and exploring of high-resolution images.
-For more information see: https://github.com/Neural-Systems-at-UIO/Multi-Image-OSd
+For more information see: https://github.com/Neural-Systems-at-UIO/Multi-Image-OSd.
+This service is not supported anymore and has been replaced by 'SeriesZoom'. [edited 2025-09-11]
    :name: Multi-Image-OSd

 `BACK TO TOP <Terminologies: Service library_>`_